xWyatt/check_rest_api/README.md

 # 60 or `ram` is above `63`, and a 'critical' if `cpu`
  #is above `70` or `ram` is above `83`
 ./check_rest_api -H http://www.contoso.com/api/endpoint4 -K cpu,ram -w \~:60,\~:63 -c \~:70,\~:83

+# Check an API endpoint with HTTP Basic Auth (via CLI)
+./check_rest_api -H http://www.contoso.com --auth-basic username:password

+# Check an API endpoint with HTTP Basic Auth (with file).
+The file ./test has one line with the string "username:password" to use for HTTP Basic Auth
+./check_rest_api -H http://www.contoso.com --auth-basic-file ./test
 ```

 ## Compiling